top of page

 2024 Exhibition

-April 9 - May 3 Italian Institute of Culture, Cracow, Poland
+WLOSKIE WYSPY April 9 - May 3 Italian Institute of Culture, Cracow, Poland (Extended!)

 2023 Exhibition

-Since September the original cover image "Montecristo" is permanently displayed in Farm Cultural Park, Mazzarino
+MONTECRISTO Since September permanently in Farm Cultural Park, Mazzarino

 2022 Exhibition

-June 8 - Sept.
-16 Italian Institute of Culture, Montreal, Canada
+ITALIAN ISLANDS June 8 - Sept.
+16 Italian Institute of Culture, Montreal, Canada (Extended!)

 2021 Exhibitions

-Dec.
-15 - March 30 Italian Institute of Culture, Hamburg, Germany
+ITALIAN ISLANDS Dec.
+15 - March 30 Italian Institute of Culture, Hamburg, Germany (Extended!)

 Observing the islands of the Mediterranean, from the Pelagie to the Cyclades, passing through the Aeolian Islands, the Tremiti, the Pontine Islands and the Tuscan islands, the diversity of these islands is evident, in terms of location, conformation, resources and history.
 To live in these islands means to find a meeting point between the sea and the land, and of this relationship, the houses – with the morphology of the settlements and the architectural typology – represent a reflection of the local culture.